schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: variableStyleNames

-		This accesses all localised variableStyleName values.
+		This accesses all localized variableStyleName values.
 		For details :attr:`GSInstance.properties`

 		:type: dict